Suna Besha

 Suna Besha, also known as Rajadhiraja besha Raja Besha, Bada Tadhau Besha and Rajarajeshwara Besha, is an event when the Hindu deities Jagannath, Balabhadra and Subhadra (the presiding deities of Jagannath Temple, Puri, India) are adorned with gold jewelry.
 Suna Bhesha is observed 5 times during a year.
 It is commonly observed on [pousha purnima ] Purnima (January), Bahuda Ekadashi (July), Dashahara (October), Kartik Purnima (November), and Dola Purnima (march).
-The name Suna Bhesha is derived from two words, 'Suna' meaning "gold" and 'Bhesha' meaning "costume".
+The name Suna Bhesha is derived from two words, 'Suna' meaning "gold" and 'Besha' meaning "costume".

-While one such Suna Bhesha event is observed on Bahuda Ekadashi during the Rath Yatra on the chariots placed at the lion's gate (also called Singhadwara.); the other four Beshas' are observed inside the temple on the Ratna Singhasana (gem studded altar).
+While one such Suna Besha event is observed on Bahuda Ekadashi during the Rath Yatra on the chariots placed at the lion's gate (also called Singhadwara.); the other four Beshas' are observed inside the temple on the Ratna Singhasana (gem studded altar).
 On this occasion gold plates are decorated over the hands and feet of Jagannath and Balabhadra; Jagannath is also adorned with a Chakra (disc) made of gold on the right hand while a silver conch adorns the left hand.
 However, Balabhadra is decorated with a plough made of gold on the left hand while a golden mace adorns his right hand.